 Prof. Daniel Kaiser

-I'm a Lecturer (Assistant Professor) at the University of York and a trained psychologist and cognitive neuroscientist and currently Professor for Neural Computation at JLU Gießen.
+I'm a trained psychologist and cognitive neuroscientist and currently Professor for Neural Computation at JLU Gießen.
 I'm generally interested in naturalistic vision: I want to understand how we perceive the world around us in typical everyday situations.
 Outside of the lab, I enjoy cycling and eating unhealthy vegetarian food.
-Please view the About Me page for further details and the Research page (under construction) for the main research directions I'm currently pursuing.
+Please view the Research page (under construction) for the main research directions I'm currently pursuing.